purplerayray/bagels-game-repo/README.md

 ---

 ## Description
-Bagels is a deductive logic game by Al Sweigart al@inventwithpython.com.
+Bagels is a deductive logic game by Al Sweigart.
 It is a simple number guessing game.

 ### Features